vincentspitale/Your-Board/README.md

 In the project directory, you must first run:

 ### `yarn install`
-Downloads all of Penumbra's dependencies.
+Downloads all of figma start page's dependencies.
 ### Available Commands

 ### `yarn start`